mvolkmann/blog/src/hot-topics-2024.md

 Of all the topics in my list, this one excites me the most!

+<a href="https://htmx.org" target="_blank">Htmx</a>
+is a hypermedia-oriented, client-side JavaScript library.
+Hypermedia is any data format that can describe branching from one "media" (ex. a document) to another.
+A hypermedia control is an element that describes a server interaction such as HTML anchor (`a`) and `form` elements.

+Htmx adds support for new HTML attributes that make HTML more expressive.
+These attributes enable implementing "Hypermedia-Driven Applications" (HDAs).

+The new HTML attributes support responding to any kind of interaction (ex. click) with any HTML element by sending an HTTP request using any method (GET, POST, PUT, PATCH, or DELETE).
+The response must contain HTML or plain text, not JSON.
+Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element or is inserted relative to one.

+Htmx removes the need to serialize data to JSON on the server, parse the JSON on the client, and build an HTML representation from the data.

+The server endpoints can be implemented using any programming language and server framework.
+This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).

+The server typically plays two roles.
+First, it serves static files such as HTML, CSS, JavaScript, and images.
+Second, it responds to HTTP requests by returning HTML or text.

+Many web app features typically thought to require custom JavaScript code can instead be implemented with only htmx.
+Examples include lazy loading of data, infinite scrolling, and searching while the user types in an `input`.

+Users perceive apps built with htmx to be fast because the initial page load only requires the htmx library (< 17K) and the initial HTML/CSS to render.
+Subsequent interactions only require fetching snippets of HTML or text.
+No client-side hydration of JavaScript code is needed.
+Browsers are very efficient at updating the DOM from strings of HTML.

 For more detail, see my
 <a href="/blog/topics/#/blog/htmx/" target="_blank">htmx</a> blog page.